- About Us

 GDC-0084 is a potent inhibitor of the PI3K pathway, and has been shown to have an anti-tumour effect in animal models of GBM.
 GDC-0084 is distinguished by its ability to cross the so-called blood-brain barrier, which prevents many drugs from fully affecting brain tissue.

 In a phase I clinical trial conducted by Genentech, GDC-0084 was shown to have acceptable tolerability in a group of patients with advanced brain tumours, including a majority of patients with GBM.
 GDC-0084 also showed an ability to reduce tumour size in some patients, and demonstrated a reduction in the activity of some tumours using an experimental imaging technology known as FDG-PET.
 These data were presented at the ASCO Annual Meeting in June 2016.

-Kazia Therapeutics expects to commence a clinical study of GDC-0084 in GBM in early 2018.
+Kazia Therapeutics commenced a clinical study of GDC-0084 in GBM in early 2018.
 This study will aim to provide definitive clinical proof-of-concept data for GDC-0084.

 More Publications and Presentations